rismm/tp/docs/DeveloperGuide.md

 2. The `helpCommandSuccess` method of the `HelpCommandUi` class is called to notify that the help command has been successfully executed
 3. `helpCommandSuccess` will also print a list of functions available for user to input
 4. Upon choosing a valid function, the `printCommandParams` method of the `HelpCommandUi` is called to print the parameters needed for the chosen function
-5. The `helpClosingMessage` method of the `HelpCommandUi` class is then called to notify that the user has return to the main console
+5. The `helpClosingMessage` method of the `HelpCommandUi` class is then called to notify that the user has been returned to the main console

 ## Product scope
 ### Target user profile